Personalised

 Menopausal Hormone Therapy (MHT)

-• Ongoing monitoring and dose adjustments
+• Continuous surveillance and dose changes.

 02